jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 * So, lets debug node_exporter according to each node

-The kube-burner jobs that I will create can be found [here]()
+The kube-burner jobs that I will create can be found [here](https://github.com/jgato/kube-burner/tree/master/examples/workloads/kubelet-density-heavy-node)

-What is actually this example doing: it is creating a pair client/server pods.
+What is actually this example doing?: it is creating a pair client/server pods.
 Because it is configured with 280 iteractions, it will create 280 clients and 280 serves.
 Also, I am placing all the pods in the same host.
 Therefore, the host will have to have capacity for at least 560 pods.

 About the limit of pods, by default OCP has a limit of 252 per node.
 We will change that following this interesting [article](https://cloud.redhat.com/blog/500_pods_per_node).
 I have increased pods limit to 400, which does not require to provide more IP Addresses.